 Students who entered the program in Fall 2016 or later:

 You can download the ATC form from the Graduate Studies Current Student Forms page.
 Select "English-TESOL" from the menu.
-You can download a sample of the ATC form here.
 Please download the CE form from the Graduate Studies Culminating Experience Procedures page.
 Download the "895: Field Study or Applied Research" version of the form.
 Your CE form needs to include a brief description of your Capstone Project, so be sure to read the capstone guidelines and download the proposal form and then bring ideas for your project along with your draft forms to meet with a faculty advisor at least one month before your ATC and CE forms are due to the M.A.
 TESOL faculty.
-You can download a sample CE form here.
-Keep in mind that the description of your Capstone Project on the CE form should be stated in very broad, general language to allow flexibility, and the precise details will be specified in your Capstone Proposal form submitted later in the semeter directly to the M.A.
+Keep in mind that the description of your Capstone Project on the CE form should be stated in very broad, general language to allow flexibility, and the precise details will be specified in your Capstone Proposal form submitted later in the semester directly to the M.A.
 TESOL Program Coordinator.

 After you have completed your ATC and Culminating Experience forms (two forms), they must be checked by a M.A.
 TESOL faculty adviser.
 To do this, you must either attend the M.A.
 TESOL ATC review meeting (announced via list-serv at the beginning of the semester) or meet with your faculty adviser.

 Borrow your file from the English Department office.
 If you were admitted to the program conditionally (i.e. you had prerequisite courses to take), you need to remove your conditions at this time.
 Bring a copy of your unofficial transcript showing completion of all prerequisites and the foreign language requirement, to add to your file.
 Once your ATC form is approved, your status will be changed from conditionally classified to fully classified.